 I wonder if I can find that Firestorm action figure on eBay…

 DO YOU THINK THAT FIRESTORM IS LAME TOO?
-DO YOU THINK THAT JIM IS CRAZY AND THAT FIRESTORM IS THE BEST!?
+DO YOU THINK THAT TIM IS CRAZY AND THAT FIRESTORM IS THE BEST!?
 WE’D LOVE TO HEAR YOUR THOUGHTS IN OUR COMMENTS SECTION